falltergeist/falltergeist/README.md

 ## Running under linux

-Put master.dat and critter.dat files into the falltergeist data directory:
+Put master.dat and critter.dat files into the falltergeist data directory, that is

-* Linux: `~/.local/share/falltergeist/`,
+* `~/.local/share/falltergeist/` on Linux,
-* OS X: `~/Library/Application Support/falltergeist`,
+*  `~/Library/Application Support/falltergeist` on OS X,
-* Windows: `%APPDATA%/falltergeist`,
+* `%APPDATA%/falltergeist` on Windows,

 or mount CD-ROM with original game, then run